More People Are Using Plastic Surgery To Become Human Barbie And Ken Dolls

 — Vinny Ohh (@vinnyohh) March 6, 2017

 Vinny regularly wears black contact lenses and add talons to his fingernails.
-He would like to get rid of his belly button, and would also like to have his reproductive organs removed so that he will no longer have any distinguishing gender characteristics.
+He would like to get rid of his belly button and would like to have his reproductive organs removed so that he will no longer have any distinguishing gender characteristics.

-Ohh will be featured in an upcoming TV series called The Plastics of Hollywood which will highlight people who have, what many would call, an obsession or an addiction with plastic surgery.
+Ohh will be featured in an upcoming TV series called The Plastics of Hollywood which will highlight people who have what many would call an obsession or an addiction with plastic surgery.
 Marcela Iglesias, producer of the new show, says that Vinny is part of a new generation of people who want to look different.
 “In 15 years, hundreds of people will want to look like him,” says Iglesias.

 Rodrigo Alves